 Her teens and twenties tended towards self-destruction.
 Evidenced by the scars deeply cut into her arms.
 Created by shards of broken Walmart dinner plates and Goodwill wine glasses thrown against the wall when no other outlet presented itself.
 What were once angry red valleys had eroded with time.
 Now only ghostly marks, done with precision, not a total hack job, whispered back at her when she happened to glance down at her arm.

 When she thinks of that time, she can think of very few people or things that are memorable.
 Nothing or no one she would necessarily want to revisit.
 Mostly, she can’t even think of singular people or events from that time.
 She sees and feels a blur of almost total darkness.
 It makes perfectly ridiculous sense that it is a boy who keeps her past existence from disappearing into blinding nothingness.
 And, only because of this boy would she make preparations for a fanciful journey back to that acceptably forgotten time.

 She often reasoned, if she had to go back to her teens or twenties, she would take her current self-ok-ness, her sense of self-worth, with her.
 With her 40 year-old wisdom, she would know to stay away from certain boys.
 She would pick a different college, a different major or maybe skip formal schooling all together.
 She would stand up to intolerant bullies, mean bosses, and disapproving parents.

-But, for a return trip to see him, she would leave her current set of hard-earned values behind.
-In present time.
-When she visited him, shyness would overflow her baggage.
+But, for a return trip to see him, she would leave her current set of hard-earned values behind, in present time.
+When she visited him, her shyness would overflow her baggage.
 Because with him, somehow, her timidity served his tenderness.
 And vice versa.
 It was a slow, dreamy waltz between timidity and tenderness.
 Without her shyness, she wonders, would things have seemed less honest?
 Would time have moved much faster?

 With him.
 Time. breath. was. breath. so. breath. slow.